 The website's 'Home You've Got' section lets you tell others about your home, to see if it interests them.
 And you can browse over 200,000 social homes that others are offering for exchange.
-You can ask a potential swapper questions about their area, request more photos of their home, etc. You visit each other's homes at agreed times.
-And you examine their home and area carefully before committing.
-(Note that once you take on the tenancy, you become responsible for any repairs that should have been done by the previous tenant.)
+You can ask a potential swapper questions

 To go ahead, you must both inform your landlords, getting their written approval.
 Then you arrange to move.
-Our application form for swapping your home is at www.cambridge.gov.uk/swap-or-downsizeyour-council-home
+Our application form for swapping your home is at www.cambridge.gov.uk/swap-ordownsize-your-council-home